 I crossed the road and strolled through a small pathway in the medieval town wall passing by an Italian Restaurant.
 Walking through a Passage, I immediately was greeted with cobblestoned streets and rainbow colored pastel-toned houses with shops on the ground floor.

 While walking and looking, I stumbled upon gothic houses, baroque churches and even a town castle.
-I took lots of pictures of facades of the buildings that were in wonderful pastel shades.
+I took lots of pictures of facades of the buildings that were in wonderful colored in different shades.

 I took my time and let myself drift through the old town and the small alleys, took a seat outside with an ice cream at the Café named after the castle “Hohes Schloss”.
 A little later I had coffee at the Füssener Kaffeerösterei in the Ritterstraße.
 There are many cafes like this.